Thex-Thex/Thex-Thex/README.md

 ### learning computer science in exploitation and infrastructure

+- random coding sometime
+- (vibe-codding) used to help learning da code
+-

 <!--
 **Thex-Thex/Thex-Thex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.